-Supreme court quashes Peter Ellis' child sex convictions
+Supreme Court quashes Peter Ellis' child sex convictions

 The courts said the fact that the jury was given transcripts of interviews played by the Crown at trial, but not ones for those played by the defence was unsatisfactory but would not have allowed an appeal to go ahead on that basis alone.

-And it said medical evidence about complaints given at the trial, when assessed against today's standards, was incorrect, and was a another reason for concern about the verdict.
+It said medical evidence about complaints given at the trial - when assessed against today's standards - was incorrect, and was another reason for concern about the verdict.